 - Unrestricted net assets are free of donor-imposed restrictions and include the effects of revenues, expenses, gain and losses that are not changes in temporarily or permanently restricted net assets.
 The Foundation has a quasi-endowment fund which funds are functioning as an endowment that are typically established by the institution from institutional funds, and will be retained and invested rather than expended.
-As of December 31, 2015 and 2014, the Foundation has an outstanding quasi-endowment fund consisting of cash and cash equivalents, corporate bonds and mutual funds designated to benefit a community in South Florida.
+As of December 31, 2016 and 2015, the Foundation has an outstanding quasi-endowment fund consisting of interest bearing deposits in a financial institution.
 The period and purpose of this fund has not been designated by the Board of Directors. - Temporarily restricted net assets are those assets which use has been temporarily restricted by donors.
 When a donor-imposed restriction expires, that is when a stipulated time restriction ends or a purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as net assets released from restrictions. - Permanently restricted net assets are those assets which use has been permanently restricted by donors.
-As of December 31, 2015 and 2014, and during the years then ended, the Foundation had no permanently restricted net assets.
+As of December 31, 2016 and 2015, and during the years then ended, the Foundation had no permanently restricted net assets.

 Cash and Cash Equivalents: Cash and cash equivalents include deposits in financial institutions of unrestricted cash.
 For the purposes of the statement of cash flows, the Foundation considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
-The Foundation maintains bank accounts at various financial institutions in the United States and Nicaragua.
+The Foundation maintains bank accounts at various financial institutions in the United States of America and Nicaragua.

-Interest-Bearing Deposits in Financial Institution: Interest-bearing deposits in financial institution mature within one year and are carried at cost.
+Interest-Bearing Deposits in Financial Institution: Interest-bearing deposits in financial institution mature within a year and are carried at cost.